Blessing1-bit/digitaltransformations/README.md

 The conflicting requirements in the case study was that the deployment of a new system violate the company policy that prohibibited replacement before current system end of life.

-- The initiation taken to resolve this was to update or modify the company policy to align with new realities and challenges of the organization.
+- However, updating or modifying the company policy to align with new realities and challenges of the organization was the approach taken to resolve this conflict.

 <h2>2.5 User Stories </h2>